michael-wall/saml-restore-tool/README.md

 | **SAML_RESTORE_TOOL_SIGNING_CERTIFICATE_PASSWORD_{0}** | Yes | Yes | Yes | The value is the original password for the (Signing) Certificate and Private Key from SAML Admin > General. |
 | **SAML_RESTORE_TOOL_ENCRYPTION_CERTIFICATE_PASSWORD_{0}** | No | Yes | Yes | Only needed if the Virtual Instance SAML Admin has a Encryption Certificate and Private Key defined.
 Value is the original password for the Encryption Certificate and Private Key from SAML Admin > General. |

-Sample Liferay service LCP.com extract for the uat environment with a single Virtual Instance with Web ID liferay.com using the @ secrets syntax:
+Sample Liferay service LCP.com extract for the uat environment with a single Virtual Instance with secret.param value of LIFERAY_COM using the @ secrets syntax:

 ```
     "uat": {